 Due to the degradation of forests, Elephant herds were driven out of their home ranges and restricted to Protected Areas where their population exceeded carrying capacity of the PAs and the elephant population suffered high morbidity and mortality.
-Though elephants are best conserved in Situ but after being driven out of their areas they have become more aggressive resulting in enhanced Human Elephant Conflict (HEC).
+Though elephants are best and the dephate population suffered night morbidity and mortality.
+Though dephates are best conserved in Situ but after being driven out of their areas they have become more aggressive resulting in enhanced Human Elephant Conflict (HEC).